katjatuma/katjatuma.github.io/index.md

 # Fun

 Foraging mushrooms.
 This is what I see when I look at a forest.
-Recently also rock-climbing.
+Recently, also rock-climbing.

 <img src="gobe.png" style="width: 49%;"> <img src="climb.png" style="width: 49%;">